moneyeva/moneyeva-docs/docs/faq/common-questions.md

 ### 1. What is Money Eva?

-<a href="https://moneyeva.com" target="_blank">**Money Eva** :material-open-in-new:</a> is a financial scenario exploration app that simplifies personal finance.
+<a href="https://moneyeva.com" target="_blank" rel="noopener">**Money Eva** :material-open-in-new:</a> is a financial scenario exploration app that simplifies personal finance.
 It lets you visualize how your financial choices unfold over time with real-time charts, transparent calculations, and customizable scenarios.

 Dive into pre-built scenarios or create your own—no financial jargon, just clear and simple tools to help you make better decisions.